 The easiest way to use Mup is to run Mupmate.
 However, you can also run Mup directly, or by using Mupdisp, from an MS-DOS (command prompt) window.
 See our web page called "Running Mup on MS-DOS" for detailed information on this.

-If you have Fedora, RHEL, CentOS, or other RHEL derivatives, you should be able to just do
+If you have Fedora, RHEL, CentOS, or other RHEL derivatives, and have the EPEL repo enabled, you should be able to just do

 yum install mup